Drag0nCodes/MyRecordCollection/README.md

 **Getting the App Running**

-To just use the app, you can keep only the "My Record Collection" folder.
-Run the MyRecordCollection-vx.x.x.exe file.
+To just use the app, you can keep only the relevant "My Record Collection-xxx" folder for your operating system.
+Then, just run the MyRecordCollection-vx.x.x file.
 Optionally, create a shortcut to this file and place it where you want.

 **Modifying the App**